 “I spent a lot of time in the back of my parents’ clothing stores, so I always thought I’d go into that,” he says.

 Fortunately, that changed when Matt came home from a summer following the English rock band New Model Army across Western Europe and realized he wanted a culinary career.
 After high school, he'd held a job – just a job, not a calling – as a dishwasher at The Eggery breakfast restaurant in San Diego.
 He quickly advanced from dishwasher to prep cook to working on the line.
 So, when he decided cooking was a bonafide career option, he enrolled in and graduated from the Scottsdale Culinary Institute.
 He worked in a few restaurants but it was still just a job that fit his late-night lifestyle.

-The defining moment came when Chef Matt walked into Scottsdale's La Chaumiere.
+The defining moment came when Chef Matt walked into Scottsdale's premier french restaurant, La Chaumiere.

 Enamored with the artistry and precision of the French style, Chef Carter moved to France, immersing himself in the culture and cuisine that still influences his approach to food today.

 Upon his return to Arizona in 1992, his Parisian experience helped him land a job as Chef de Partie at Christopher’s, the highly acclaimed restaurant of chef/restaurateur Christopher Gross, where he stayed for over six years.
 Gross was a caring mentor to Carter, who considers him his greatest influence in the culinary world.
 “I truly learned to cook from Chris,” he says, adding, “he taught me things you can’t learn at any culinary school”.
 Carter eventually ascended to the position of Chef de Cuisine at Christopher’s, which at the time was the preeminent fine dining venue in the burgeoning Phoenix metropolitan area.